 Leaving your electronics on standby might be more convenient for you in some ways, but it’s resulting in your paying more for your energy bill at the end of each month.
 With statistics estimating that 10% of your monthly energy bill is from standby power, it’s worth turning them off properly after use.

 Switch To A Laptop

 Though it varies depending on the computer or laptop in question, laptops generally consume a staggering 80% less electricity than desktop computers.
-Switching to a laptop once your desktop needs replacing will certainly save electricity and money in the long run.
+So switching to a laptop once your desktop needs replacing will certainly save electricity and money in the long run.

 Lower Your Heating

 Almost 50% of the money you pay out on your energy bill comes from heating and hot water costs.
-If you were to turn the thermostat down by just one degree, you could save up to £80 each year.
+So if you were to turn the thermostat down by just one degree, you could save up to £80 each year.

 Reduce Kitchen Heat

 Opting for fresher foods over frozen can mean using your oven and microwave much less and, therefore, save you money as well as electricity.
-Take advantage of the summer months, where fresh fruit and vegetables are in abundance.
+Also, take advantage of the summer months, where fresh fruit and vegetables are in abundance.

 Wash Full Loads